4) Focus Speed and Accuracy

 6) Lens Sharpness and Contrast

 Photographers choose expensive professional 70-200mm lenses for their excellent sharpness and consistency in sharpness throughout the focal range, at their maximum apertures.
 The Nikon 70-200mm f/2.8G VR II is excellent in that regard – it yields extremely sharp images wide open at f/2.8 and if I stop it down, I only do it to increase depth of field.
 When Nikon announced the 70-200mm f/4G, the first thing I did was look at the provided MTF charts.
 As I expected, the MTF charts showed a very positive picture.
-I will soon be publishing an article on how to read MTF charts from Nikon, Canon and other manufacturers.
-But for now, just remember two simple things – the higher and the straighter the line, the better the contrast and sharpness of the lens.
 Here are the published MTF curves from Nikon (click on each image to open a larger version):

 Per Nikon, this lens delivers excellent contrast across the full frame (solid red line).
 Sharpness starts out very good at 70mm and improves even more towards 200mm (solid blue line).
 There is a little bit of field curvature on the wide end, but it is off the center, so it should not be noticeable.
 Center, mid-frame and corner performance should all be excellent, especially at 200mm.

 While I don’t always trust MTF charts from Nikon (since they are only theoretical), this one is pretty dead on with my lab assessments (see my Imatest results further down below).